reboot-dev/reboot-hello/README.md

 ### Front end

-To run the frontend example, in a separate terminal from the running `rsm dev` type:
+To run the front end example, in a separate terminal from the running `rsm dev` type:
 ```shell
 cd web/
 npm install